Welcome to today's edition of the Rush 24-7 podcast.

 And there are some that oppose the war, and that's okay.

-Not a phrase the president would have used.
+Phrase phony soldiers to describe these president would have used not a phrase the president would have used.

-Uh she wasn't aware.
+She wasn't aware.

 She had to assume that the reporter was relaying the story accurately to her.

-Uh but this is how this stuff starts.
+But this is how this stuff starts.

 This is an illustration.

-This is this is the the uh the way the the Democrat playbook in 08, and actually it's been underway for a while.
+This is the way the Democrat playbook in 08.

-You know, I've got a website and I've got a radio show, and I've got a phone.
+You know, I've got a website and I've got a radio show and I've got a phone.

 And I have people who answer the phone.